smwesten-usgs/swb2/doc_src/pages/index.md

 much easier to use and save significant amounts of time relative to computing project-specific interpolated fields for precipitation and air temperature.
-Use of gridded datasets with SWB is discussed further in the “Gridded Datasets” section of this appendix.
+Use of gridded datasets with SWB is discussed further in the "Gridded Datasets" section of this appendix.

 ## Output Files